olvlvl/php-attribute-collector/README.md

 #### Features

 - Little configuration
-- No reflection in the generated file
+- No reflection in the generated file (as an option)
 - No impact on performance
 - No dependency (except Composer of course)
 - A single interface to get attribute targets: classes, methods, and properties